 Vibrations of Continuous Mechanical Systems

-Course titled “Vibrations of Continuous Mechanical Systems” at MSc level through English is currently being offered.
+Course titled “Vibrations of Continuous Mechanical Systems” at MSc level was offered for the Summer Semester 2017 which has now ended.

 - Linear systems with infinitely many degrees of freedom.